Hurmos/Hurmos-app/README.md

 # Hurmos-app

+## tldr
+A sport matchmaking system using players online-calendars.

 ## introduction
-Hurmos is a ball game matchmaking system with a public ranking, for all skill levels, designed with the resource owner first principle.
-The initial goal is to provide a league game experience for racket sports with 2-4 players using private facilities, and stick games (basketball, football, ice hockey) using public fields.
+The goal is to provide a league game experience for racket sports and stick games (badminton, tennis, basketball, football, ice hockey) with 2-22 players using private and public sport-resources.

-Hurmos automates player matching, considering distance from nearest facilities, skill level, and the player's share of the field reservation fee.
-It suggests matches based on user data, player availability, and real-time resource information.
-Accepted matches result in automatic billing and funds transferred to the resource owner.
-Players find local matches starting within hours or based on user set weekly exercising patterns.
-Skill level matching uses a 1-1000 ranking system, adjusting as players improve.
-Newcomers can choose a non-ranking game mode.
+Hurmos uses user-calendar connected to the app-backend, to suggest sport-game matches at nearby sport-resources using users favorite sports, and skill level, at empty calendar slots.
+Matchmaking works by using the pool of other players available at the times the user could play, the user distance from nearest sport-resources and skill level.

+For sport-facility owner it provides possiblity to list their resources to be used in the matchmaking.
+It suggests matches for players at these sport-facilities using real-time resource information.
+Accepted matches results billing the players cut of the sport-field rent, and afterwards funds will be transferred to the resource owner.

-The app generates revenue through a 10% fee added to the sport-field reservation fee paid by players.
-There are no fees charged to sport resources using the platform.
+The app generates revenue only through a 10% fee added to the sport-field reservation fee paid by players.
 Additionally, the app provides a free reservation system for resource owners.
 This system allows reception employees to input reservations made via phone or in-person, linking them to the app for resource-specific reservation time data.
-Hurmos uses data on local sport-resource supply and player growth to suggest the optimal resources and quantities for you to offer, maximizing your income.

-To expand both your user base and the app, I need your insights on your current system and your vision for the app's functionality.
-Please reach out through my contact details and schedule meetings using the provided calendar links.
-If interested, you can also join our early test resource owners once the first product version is ready.
-Your input is invaluable.

 ## Customer segments

 ### Who are your target customers?
 #### Player-role
-People with a interest in , and time for ball games, and groups of those, covering all levels from beginner to professional who want to play their favourite games in short notice on their free time.
+* currently non club-member players of ball-games, who are semi-active or have history with some of the sports
 #### Resource-owner role
-Authorities owning an sport facility for ball-games, with an interest of integrating usage system or making money with it.
-Including private people with backyard fields, public instituations like schools and towns, sport facility businesses like tennis-centers.
+Authorities owning an sport facility for ball-games, with an interest of integrating usage system and if wanted, making money with it.
+Including public instituations like schools and towns, sport facility businesses like tennis-centers.

 ### What are their needs and wants?
 #### Player
 * Less intemidating way of starting a new sport than belonging to a club.
 * Play matches without weekly practises.
 * Playing with cheper price compared to belonging to a club.
-* Having a game without perfect amount of players for the sport.
+* Organazing games without big enough amount of players for the sport.
 * Finding an group with a similar skill level, in order for the play to be interesting but not scary.
 * Selecting a suitable time for the game, fitting all the players.
 * Selecting sport-resource with distance possible for each of the players.